 The World is guilty before God and in need of Righteousness.
 1:18- 3:20

 Man is in Need of Righteousness: 1:18.
 Before Paul discusses the doctrine of salvation, he tells us that the whole world is morally bankrupt and is in need of divine mercy.
 The truth of the matter is that man is spiritually dead.
 We are sinners and guilty before God.
 Sin is crossing the moral boundaries set by God.
 God is holy and righteous in his ways (145:17).
 We are sinners by birth and actions (Psalms 51:5).
 Our sins separate us from holy God (Isaiah 59:2).
 Even if we do not practice every sinful deed, we secretly approve them (Rom 1:32).
 Our transgression deserves God's wrath (Rom 1:18; 6:23; Ezekiel 18:20).
 The wrath of God is revealed against all ungodliness and unrighteousness of men The wrath of God is His holy aversion to all that is evil.
 God hates sin yet loves sinners.
 Wrath is essential to divine righteousness as punishment is essential to law.
 How the wrath of God is revealed?
 God’s wrath is revealed in the Bible (John 3:36).
 It is revealed on the cross of Christ (Matt 27:46).
 It is also revealed in the natural world against sin and ungodliness.
 Ungodliness is the sin against the person of God.
 The unrighteousness is the sin against the will of God.
 Thus man is both a religious and a moral sinner.
-Behind the good new of the gospel lies the bad news that we are all guilt of sin unless we embrace Christ.
+Behind the good news of the gospel lies the bad news that we are all guilty of sin unless we embrace Christ.
 The gospel is the antidote to our sin.
 When we believe in Christ, God is willing to forgive our sins.

 Natural Man deserves the Wrath of God: 1:19-23.
 Though the natural man knew the truth, he suppresses it.
 Sin has a tendency to hold down the truth and often exchange it for a lie.
 Secondly man had sufficient knowledge of God to honor Him.
 The testimony of nature alone gives sufficient evidence of a creator God.
 He is not an abstract principle or power but a real person.
 The heaven declares the glory of God (Psalms 19:1).
 So they are without excuse.
 God is our creator and provider.
 He deserves our worship and adoration (Isaiah 43:7).
 Heathens receive the knowledge of God in their conscience.
 But they willfully chose not to glorify God.
 They suppressed the truth of God by their vain philosophy and reasoning.
 They thought that they are wise but in reality they had become foolish.
 Instead of worshiping the eternal God they worship corruptible creatures (Rom 1:21-23).
 Suppressing the truth will lead to deeper spiritual darkness.
 And those who seek truth receives additional light (Acts 10).
 All are born with a conscience and spiritual longing.
 God will judge people according to their conscience (Luke 12:48).
 Claiming to be wise they became fools and changed the glory of God into created things.
 The foolish does not mean deficient in intelligence.
 Sin is not an intellectual problem but a moral and spiritual problem.